 The only countries considered to have major influence in North Korea are China and Russia.
 Both issued strong statements condemning Pyongyang's second nuclear test.
 China arguably has the most influence, but even though China has not approved of many of North Korea's actions, it fears that instability in the DPRK will create a flood of refugees into its northern provinces.
 China's fear of a collapse of the regime is an incentive for it to ensure that the DPRK has sufficient energy and food for some minimal level of existence.
 Beijing is the host for the Six-Party Talks but faces conflicting goals.
 China needs stability in East Asia to continue its economic development and views the DPRK as a fellow communist state.
 Strategically, China would like to avoid an arms race in Northeast Asia and is leery of a reunified North and South Korea.
 The last thing China needs is for the alliance relationship between the United States and South Korea to be extended to the Yalu River bordering China.
 Beijing seems to be more comfortable with an economically poor state with nuclear aspirations as a neighbor than a more independent, unified Korean state (possibly with nuclear weapons) that could go the way of the unified Germany and support the Western alliance.
-The North Korean nuclear problem, however, works against a major
+The North Korean nuclear problem, however, works against a major Chinese interest.
+It ensures that the United States will remain committed to its alliance relationships with Japan and South Korea and provides a rationale for a stronger U.S.-led antiballistic missile effort in East Asia.
+China's strategy also could backfire if a nuclear-armed DPRK

-13 U.S. Department of State.
+&lt;sup>15 U.S. Department of State.
 "North Korea: Presidential Action on State Sponsor of Terrorism (SST) and the Trading with the Enemy Act (TWEA)."
 Fact Sheet, June 26, 2008.
 This began the clock on a 45-day period of prior notification of Congress (ending August 11) for delisting North Korea as a state sponsor of terrorism.

-14 Merle D. Kellerhals Jr., U.S. Removes North Korea from State Sponsors of Terrorism List; North Korea agrees to comply with nuclear verification requirements, America.gov, October 14, 2008.
+&lt;sup>16 Merle D. Kellerhals Jr., U.S. Removes North Korea from State Sponsors of Terrorism List; North Korea agrees to comply with nuclear verification requirements, America.gov, October 14, 2008.

-15 U.N.
+&lt;sup>17 U.N.
 World Food Program.
 8.7 Million North Koreans Need Food Assistance, December 10, 2008.